syaifulahdan/Rscript/Install-R.md

 <b>Install R-Base</b>

 You can find R-Base in the Software Center; this would be the easy way to do it.
 However, the Software Center versions are often out of date, which can be a pain moving foward when your packages are based on the most current version of R Base.
 The easy fix is to download and install R Base directly from the Cran servers.

+<b>1.
+Add R repository</b>

+First, we’ve got to add a line to our /etc/apt/sources.list file.
+This can be accomplished with the following.
+Note the “xenial” in the line, indicating Ubuntu 16.04.
+If you have a different version, just change that.

+sudo echo "deb http://cran.rstudio.com/bin/linux/ubuntu xenial/" | sudo tee -a /etc/apt/sources.list